Crypto-Arsenal/public-docs/WritingPyStrategy_en.md

 # Developing Your Strategies with Python
 ## [Basic Infomation](WritingStrategy_en.md)
 ## What You Need To Know...
-Here are hints for you to qucikly develop your trading strategies:
+Here are hints for you to quickly develop your trading strategies:
 * Get started to develop your Strategy Class in compliance with Python 3.
 * There are dedicated interfaces to be coded along, please refer to 'Basic Coding Structure' as below; note that your strategy takes in current market trading data and must return results whether your trades are executed or not.
 * The life cycle of your trades/orders are maintained by your own strategy.